-The following is the pre-edited version of the Introduction to The Edinburgh Companion to D. H. Lawrence and the Arts (Edinburgh: Edinburgh University Press, forthcoming 2020) which I co-edited with Susan Reid.
+The following is the pre-edited version of the Introduction to The Edinburgh Companion to D. H. Lawrence and the Arts (Edinburgh: Edinburgh University Press, 2020) which I co-edited with Susan Reid.
 Please find elsewhere on this site my own chapter within the volume, ‘D. H. Lawrence: Icon’.

 This Introduction was written jointly by Susan Reid (editor of Journal of D. H. Lawrence Studies) and myself.
 It is reproduced here by kind permission of Susan Reid and Edinburgh University Press.